 The Zodiac Killer used a blue felt tip pen when writing this letter, causing occasional filling on the circular letters.

-Kevin Robert Brooks believes the F style symbol, to be the word 'To', and when the symbols are reorganized, they spell the words 'To Kill'.
+Kevin Robert Brooks believes the F style symbol, to be the word 'To', so when the symbols are reorganized, they spell the words 'To Kill'.

 Just above the symbols he wrote "PS if I do not see this note in your paper, I will do something nasty, which you know I'm capable of doing."

 He stated something eerily familiar in his first correspondence to authorities, when he mailed part two, of his three part 408 Cipher, to the San Francisco Chronicle on July 31st 1969.
 On that occasion he wrote "Here is part of a cipher, the other 2 parts of this cipher are being mailed to the editors of the Vallejo Times and SF Examiner.
 I want you to print this cipher on the front page of your paper.
 In this cipher is my idenity.
 If you do not print this cipher by the afternoon of Fry.1st of Aug 69, I will go on a kill ram-Page Fry. night.
 I will cruse around all weekend killing lone people in the

 In both examples the threat of non publication would result in further consequences.
 On July 31st 1969 the threat was murder, so why should it be any different here, thereby completing the phrase "PS if I do not see this note in your paper, I will do something nasty, which you know I'm capable of doing.
 To Kill".

 Another striking comparison can be found in authenticated correspondence Donald Lee Bujok mailed to the Billings Gazette in Montana on June 2nd 1974, just over four months after the receipt of this letter.